Earnest Money - Do You Know What It Is?

 What is earnest money?

 Earnest money is one of the first requirements for buying a home.
 When a home seller accepts an offer from a buyer, the house goes into "under contract" status and is removed from the market.
 The earnest money deposit tells the seller you are a serious buyer when making your offer.
-It is not considered a 'down payment,' but when it's time to sign on the home the earnest money will count towards your down payment or closing costs.
-When you prepare to make an offer on the house, your REALTOR® will ask how much earnest money you would like to give.
+It is not considered down payment, but when it's time to sign on the home, the earnest money will count towards your down payment or closing costs.
+When you prepare to make an offer on the house, your Realtor will ask you how much earnest money you would like to give.

 In Utah, the earnest money amount can vary.
-Some buyers may choose to do a percentage of the purchase price, where other buyers might want to do a flat dollar amount.
-To give you an idea, I usually see a flat $500 or $1000 earnest money deposit.
-You can, however, go as little as $100 (or less).
-However, when looking to buy a foreclosure or short sale, the banks may ask for a minimum of $1000 in earnest money.
+Some buyers may choose to do a percentage of the purchase price, whereas others may want to provide a flat dollar amount.
+I usually see a flat $1,000 to $3,000 earnest money deposit to give you an idea.
+Areas with higher-end properties will usually be a lot more earnest money.
+When buying a foreclosure or short sale, the banks may ask for a minimum earnest money deposit.
 Cash buyers usually make a more substantial deposit.
 Keep in mind when choosing the earnest money deposit amount, it can make or break the offer.

 When does the earnest money need to be given?